Imaging a semi-classical horizonless compact object with strong redshift: Introduction

-Of course, the semi-classical description naturally will break down when the energy scales become Planckian.
+Of course, the semi-classical description naturally breaks down when the energy scales become Planckian.
 In the QHCO model, as a result of the balance between the pressure and gravity, the excited quanta spread over the whole interior (except for the central region), rather than concentrating near the center.
-Hence, the curvatures are kept as finite values $\sim 1/n l_p^2$, which are non-perturbative in $\hbar$ but still in the semi-classical regime if the number of the degrees of freedom $n$ in the theory is large but finite: $n=O(1)\gg1$.\footnote{Here, $O(1)$ means $O(a_0^0)$ for $a_0\gg l_p$.} On the other hand, the small central region has only a small energy $\sim m_p\equiv\sqrt{\hbar/G}$ and is not excited enough to be described semi-classically.
+Hence, the curvatures remain finite $\sim 1/n l_p^2$, which are non-perturbative in $\hbar$ but still in the semi-classical regime if the number of the degrees of freedom $n$ in the theory is large but finite: $n=O(1)\gg1$.\footnote{Here, $O(1)$ means $O(a_0^0)$ for $a_0\gg l_p$.} On the other hand, the small central region has only a small energy $\sim m_p\equiv\sqrt{\hbar/G}$ and is not excited enough to be described semi-classically.
 Therefore, its complete description would require a self-consistent quantum theory of gravity.
-However, since it has such a small amount of energy, it should not involve a drastic nature of quantum gravity, and it should be natural to assume tentatively that the central region of size $\sim\sqrt{n}l_p$ can be approximately described by a flat spacetime \cite{Kawai:2020rmt,Ho:2023eem,Yokokura:2022kmq,Yokokura:2023wxp}.
-As a consequence, there is no singularity in the whole space.
-Note that our final results in sec.~\ref{sec:image2} will not depend on the details of the central region.
+However, since it has only small energy, it should not involve a drastic nature of quantum gravity, and it is natural to assume that the central region of size $\sim\sqrt{n}l_p$ can be approximately described by a flat spacetime \cite{Kawai:2020rmt,Ho:2023eem,Yokokura:2022phq,Yokokura:2023wxp}.
+As a consequence, no singularity exists in the whole space.